List of Shortland Street characters introduced in 2014: Trinity Kwan

 Trinity Margot Kwan first appeared when she was born onscreen in October 2014.
 Following a head injury in late 2013, Chris Warner (Michael Galvin) decided to have another child and recruited Grace Kwan (Lynette Forday) to mother it.
 Once Grace became pregnant, she fell in love with Chris but to protect his wife Rachel (Angela Bloomfield), she decided to flee the country.
 Grace's best friend Brooke (Beth Allen) pretended she had suffered a miscarriage while Grace moved to Australia.
 Chris later discovered the truth but kept it from Rachel.
 In October, Grace ended up giving birth to her daughter while visiting Fiji and she and Chris named her Trinity.
 Trinity and Grace moved to Australia in December, but were visited many times over the next year by Chris and his family.

 Clementine Dean

 Clementine Dean first appeared in November 2014 portrayed by Karima Madut.
-Clementine was quick to become friends with Honour Aleni but Honour worries she's a bad influence.
+Clementine was quick to become friends with Honour Aleni but Honour worries she is a bad influence.
 Clem's older adopted brother Alex recently showed up at Shortland Street which has been both a blessing and a curse for the teenager.
 Whilst she loves him dearly, she often feels like Alex steals her thunder and attracts the attention she desperately craves for herself.
 Sibling rivalry is alive and running rampant in the Dean clan at the moment!
 In 2015, Clementine was paralysed from an assault from a patient and is transferred to Christchurch for further treatment, with Alex leaving with her.